adipai/ase24/README.md

 # About

-HW2 - Create the data object and print stats from gate.lua
+HW2 - Create the NUM, SYM, DATA, ROW, COLS classes and print stats of auto93.csv by converting the lua code to python.
+Also, add test cases for the functionalities!

 # Step to run